postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 [![add to workspaces](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-elipsis-menu-personal.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-elipsis-menu-personal.png)

-In the Add to this Workspace page, select the source Workspace that contains the collection or environment you want to add.
+In the Add to this Workspace page, select the source Workspace that contains the collection or environment you want to add to the target Workspace.
 Then click "Collection" or "Environment" and select the element(s) you want.

 [![another workspace](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-add-another-workspace.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-add-another-workspace.png)